nager/Nager.VideoStream/README.md

 # Nager.VideoStream
-Get images from a video stream, requires [ffmpeg](https://www.ffmpeg.org/)
+Get images from a video stream, requires [ffmpeg](https://www.ffmpeg.org/).
+Download the [ffmpeg binary](https://github.com/BtbN/FFmpeg-Builds/releases)

 ## How can I use it?